Southampton Island: History

-Historically speaking, Southampton Island is famous for its now-extinct inhabitants, the Sadlermiut (modern Inuktitut Sallirmiut "Inhabitants of Salliq"), who were the last vestige of the Tuniit or Dorset.
+Historically speaking, Southampton Island is famous for its now-extinct inhabitants, the Sadlermiut (modern Inuktitut Sallirmiut "Inhabitants of Salliq").
 The Tuniit, a pre-Inuit culture, officially went ethnically and culturally extinct in 1902-03 when infectious disease killed all of the Sallirmiut in a matter of weeks.

 The island's first recorded visit by Europeans was in 1613 by Welsh explorer Thomas Button.

 At the beginning of the 20th century, the island was repopulated by Aivilingmiut from Naujaat and Chesterfield Inlet, influenced to do so by whaler Captain George Comer and others.
 Baffin Islanders arrived 25 years later.
 John Ell, who as a young child travelled with his mother Shoofly on Comer's schooners, eventually became the most famous of Southampton Island's re-settled population.

 The Native Point archaeological site at the mouth of Native Bay is the largest Sadlermiut site on the island.

 Geology

 Southampton Island has geological resources that are of scientific and industrial interest.

 However, full knowledge of the island is still lacking according to the Nunavut government.

 The current level of basic geoscience available for the Southampton region is inadequate to meet current exploration demands.
 Regional scale mapping of the bedrock geology of Southampton Island has not occurred since 1969.

 Only the most general of rock distinctions are made on the existing geological map, and only a very rudimentary understanding of the surficial geology exists.
 Currently there is no publicly available, regional-scale surficial (till) geochemical data which is essential for understanding exploration potential for metals and diamonds.